 Then we did one of my all time favorite perimeter and area lessons.
 I LOVE it!
-We use Spaghetti and Meatballs for All by Marilyn Burns.
+We use Spaghetti and Meatballs for All by Marilyn Burns (Click the title to see my affiliate link on Amazon!).
 The book is all about how a family has a big spaghetti dinner and has to figure out how to seat all of the people invited with only 2 chairs.
 They try several different arrangements in the hilarious story, and all along the way, we chart the seating arrangements and compare the area and perimeter.
 The kids all have 8 tiles (the amount of tables they have) that they can manipulate as we read the story and then record it on our paper.
 There is a great free lesson at Beacon Learning (click here) that walks you through teaching it and also provides you with a worksheet similar to my anchor chart above.
 I have used this lesson with kids in grades 3-5, and I've never had a kid NOT love it and learn something from it.
 By the end, they are YELLING at the characters in the story trying to tell them how to arrange the chairs.

 It also has great extension activities.
 At the end, I always ask my students to figure out how they could seat 12, 16, 24, etc. people, and they enjoy that part, too.

 Since this is such a great real-life concept to apply this skill to, I keep it going with my perimeter and area math project.

 In this math project, the students have to build their own city.
 They start by laying it all out, then they "zoom in" on the buildings in separate guided tasks.
 I LOVE it!
 You can see the project HERE.